mitchbr/BlockPullApp/README.md

 ## Pictures

 Some more pictures of what I've built.
 I forgot to take pictures along the way, but I am building a second now and plan to add more pictures as this one is completed.
-The construction uses 9 layers of 1/8th inch solid wood.
+The construction uses 10 layers of 1/8th inch solid wood.
 Each layer is cut to it's required shape prior to glueing, this way I can fit cavities inside for the circuits, battery, and switches/charging port.
 Finally, the layers are glued together into two halves, so I can sandwich the force plate between the two layers.
 The two halves are then held together with bolts.
+Final dimensions are about 2.5 x 3 x 1.25 inches.

 <img width="628" alt="Screenshot 2024-05-16 at 2 09 13 PM" src="https://github.com/mitchbr/BlockPullApp/assets/40349575/e6b10ae2-9bc1-4138-b595-15a54bc28012">